shreyashetty2/edav_project/README.md

 - [ ] 4.
 If it looks good, commit and push all changed files to GitHub.

 (You will need to repeat steps 2 and 4 every time you wish to update the book on GitHub Pages.)

-> You will need to download the raw CSV datasets from the NYC Open HPD website whose links are provided in data decription, and save it in `datasets/` folder to run the project locally.